 - Skills necessary - E.g. Relevant qualifications in Office Management.
 At least 2 years experience.

 - Date required - E.g. Month/Year

-Visit Employ people for information on recruitment and employer obligations.
+Visit our Hiring section for information on recruitment and employer obligations.

 Detail how you'll attract required staff.
 Whether it's advertising in the local paper, online advertising and/or training current staff members.
 Find out more about Recruitment.